- 1 What Is AIOps?

 What is an Anomaly?

-An anomaly is a data point or event that is consistent with normal operating conditions.
+An anomaly is a data point or event that is inconsistent with normal operating conditions.
 In other words, it is an outlier.

 While understanding the concept of an anomaly is easy enough, what makes anomaly detection particularly challenging for AIOps in modern software environments is that, in many cases, there is no consistent means of defining “normal” operating conditions.
 The amount of network traffic, memory and storage space that a given environment consumes might fluctuate widely throughout the day, for example.
 So could the number of active users or application instances.